Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 It is a high-strength laminate bonded to the interior face of your existing glass.
 When the glass is struck — by a hammer, brick, crowbar, or boot — the film keeps the shattered shards bonded together.
 The pane no longer separates, so the hand-through reach an intruder needs simply isn't there.
 Optically clear, blocks more than 99% UV, compatible with tempered, laminated, single-pane and double-pane residential glass.

-Q.14What does the ARX Guard door fortification system include?
+Q.12What does the ARX Guard door fortification system do?

 Most homes benefit from both.
 Forced-entry attempts almost always exploit either glass or doors — and often both in sequence.
 Door fortification stops the kick-in path; window film stops the smash-and-reach path.
-Doing both gives you layered defence: an attempt fails at the first vector, the intruder either gives up or moves to the second, and the film/fortification on that vector buys the homeowner the same delay.
-We will scope both during the assessment and give you a written quote with each line itemised.
+Doing both gives you layered defence.
+We scope both during the assessment and give you a written quote with each line itemised.

 No. Most homeowners forget the film is there within a week of install.
 It is bonded to the inside surface of your existing glass and trimmed close to the frame.
 Your windows look exactly the same from the street.